 The School of Architecture, Art and Design (SAA&D) is composed respectively of the Architecture, Interior Design and Visual Communication departments.
-The school occupies one of the main academic buildings on campus (Building A) in addition to some freestanding structures that have been added in order to accommodate the continuing growth of the school (building A Annex, the Glass Box and three portable cabins).
+The school occupies one of the main academic buildings on campus (Building A) in addition to some freestanding structures that have been added in order to accommodate the continuing growth of the school (building A Annex, the Glass House and three portable cabins).
+Overall, the school is comprised of 21 main learning spaces.
+Building A consists of two floors with 17 spaces.